okuramasafumi/tiny_hooks/README.md

 TinyHooks shines when the class/module is the base class/module of your library and your users will inherit/include it.
 In these cases, end users can define hooks to the methods you provide.
 The only thing you have to do is to provide the list of methods.

+## Difference between TinyHooks and ActiveSupport::Callbacks

+While `TinyHooks` and `ActiveSupport::Callbacks` share the same purpose, there are a few major differences.

+* `TinyHooks` doesn’t support halting, but will support in the future.
+* While `ActiveSupport::Callbacks` has a set of methods for callbacks to work, `TinyHooks` has only one method.
+* You can apply callbacks/hooks into any existing methods without any changes with `TinyHooks`, while you need to change methods to call `run_callbacks` method within them to apply callbacks with `ActiveSupport::Callbacks`.

+In short, `TinyHooks` is simpler while `ActiveSupport::Callbacks` allows more control over callbacks.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.